inclusive-design/idrc/src/projects/future-of-work-equitable-digital-systems.md

 Throughout the *Equitable Digital Systems* project, people with disabilities led the direction and outcomes of research.
 This is how we carve a path towards equitable and inclusive digital systems.

+## Final Report and Project Outcomes

+English version of the Final Report

+French version of the Final Report

 ## Partners

 [L'Arche Canada](https://larche.ca)